Illustration of a school staff member.

 Support complements refer.
 Both actions happen at the same time if you decide that's the best way to help the student.

 Ensure the right staff carry out these actions for all impacted students.
 Your school’s wellbeing team may lead this work.
 In some cases, external specialist supports may be more appropriate.
-If wellbeing staff worked closely with the alleged offender, it might not be appropriate for them to support the student.
+If wellbeing staff have worked closely with the alleged offender, it might not be appropriate for them to support the student.

 Matters involving sexual offences